lisu9090/dotnet-react-sample/README.md

 ### Architecture

 System consists of three main components:
-- **RESTful web API** - REST compiliant web API, which serves business logic and can be easly consumed by multiple services.
+- **RESTful web API** - REST compliant web API, which serves business logic and can be easly consumed by multiple services.
 - **App backend** - acts as a proxy to API, handles user authentication, authorization and HTTP errors.
 It can be extended to consume multiple web services.
 - **App frontend** - application user interface.

 ### RESTful web API

+Created using ASP.NET Core Web API is a REST compliant web service.
+It takes advanteage of Layered Archtecture and implements Command-Query Responsibility Segregation (CQRS) and Repository patterns.
+Each layer is separated with contracts that hide implementations and enables power of Dependency Injection.
+Code quality is ensured by set of Unit Tests.

 ### App backend

+Next.js projects ship with build-in API.
+Here, API acts as application backend that fetches data from other services, handles user athentication, role-based authorization and HTTP Errors.

 ### App frontend

+App frontend is React application that takes advantage of Next.js framework.
+It uses Static Site Generation for pages that do not require user context and Server-Side Rendering in order to manage user access.

 ## Running